iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___2.2.0/report.md

 > I don't understand how this app is supposed to stop the spread of covid?? what exactly is the app supposed to do?<br> :date: __2021-05-01 07:54:08__

 > Excessive battery drain.<br> :date: __2021-04-30 16:43:09__

-> Huge battery drain for an app that the stubborn Alberta government insists works because they don't want to find a solution with the federal government.<br> :date: __2021-04-28 18:34:34__

-> Uninstalled this app since the new update it drains my battery.
-Need to fix app before reinstalling<br> :date: __2021-04-28 02:36:52__

-> So far doesnt seem to work.
-Never rec any info<br> :date: __2021-04-27 00:33:57__